No matter where you are along the writing spectrum, all writers struggle with many of the same obstacles.

 ReadWriteThink: This site provides “Essay Maps” to guide the writer toward success.
 Simply put, you put in the topic, and prompts will guide you toward details surrounding opinions or arguments to support your thesis.

-Outline Generator: This tool guides the writer through forming a thesis and essay outline.
+Outline Generator: This tool guides the writer through forming a thesis statement.
 The writer inserts his or her topic of interest and supporting statements, and this tool will generate a thesis statement.

 AskPetersen: An educational blog where you will find essay samples, helpful writing tips, guides and resources collected by, Julie Petersen, an English language tutor who taught at Stanford for four years.